littlstar/littlstar.github.io/content-guide.md

 #### Photos

 When you upload a new photo to Littlstar we process it into four specific versions (in addition to the originally uploaded photo) that are designed to be consumed across various devices and mediums. **The file size limit for uploads though our web interface is currently 5GB**.
 These versions have been designed to work across the maximum number of devices and clients.
 Each version is used to display your photo in specific sections and areas across our platform.
-However, the originally uploaded photo is used in our player on that photo's page to ensure every visitor experiences your photo at its maximum resolution and quality.

 ### Embedding

 Videos and photos uploaded to Littlstar can be embedded in other web pages similarly to YouTube or Vimeo videos.
-Under the player on single video and photo pages there is a gray button that displays the iframe embed code for that specific piece of content.
+Under the player on single video and photo pages there is a gray "Embed" button that displays the iframe embed code for that specific piece of content.
 Simply copy and paste this code into your own web page and the same player you see on Littlstar will be displayed on your site.
 Our iframe embed feature is capable of identifying a logged in user so when your content is being viewed in an iframe on another site and the viewer is logged into littlstar.com they are able to interact with the content as if they were viewing it on our platform.
 This means they can star your video or photo right in the embedding page.
 We will continue to add more and more interactivity to this feature in the future.
 Please see the [Mobile Web](#mobile-web) section of this guide for information regarding support for rendering of your content on mobile devices.

 #### Sharing